coreyti/engine-assets/README.md

   * thoughtbot <http://thoughtbot.com/>
-    For insight regarding techniques for running Cucumber features against multiple versions of Rails.
+    For insight regarding techniques for running Cucumber features against multiple versions of Rails (in hoptoad_notifier).
   * Michael Bleigh <http://mbleigh.com>
-    For insight regarding techniques for running RSpec specs against multiple versions of Rails.
+    For insight regarding techniques for running RSpec specs against multiple versions of Rails (in acts-as-taggable-on).